Disinfecting your drinking water

 While the cost of water treatment technologies is considered, it is of far less importance than ensuring the safety of drinking water that consistently and holistically achieves the compliance and intent of the Australian Drinking Water Guidelines.

-Dogs and cats and other pets can drink chloraminated drinking water
+Dogs and cats can drink chloraminated tap water

-Your tap water is safe for humans and animals to drink.
+Your tap water is safe for humans and animals, except aquatic pets, to drink.
 In chloraminated supplies, only small amounts of chloramine are used and they are in line with the guideline amount set in the Australian Drinking Water Guidelines to ensure drinking water is safe and free from naturally occurring pathogens.

 Fish and other aquatic pets are impacted by drinking water